Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Aquaponics systems are very sustainable.
 After the startup cost, you don’t really need anything on a regular basis.
 The only item you will purchase regularly is fish food.
 You won’t need to purchase fertilizers and pesticides and the water is recirculated.

 Aquaponics systems are environmentally friendly as there are no chemicals used hence no harmful chemicals runoff into the watershed.
 Aquaponics protects our rivers and lakes.
-Conventional farming uses a lot of fertilizers and the excess fertilizers eventually get in the rivers resulting in harmful side effects for the marine life and the atmosphere.
+Conventional farming uses a lot of fertilizers and the excess fertilizers eventually get into the rivers resulting in harmful side effects for marine life and the atmosphere.

 “Food miles” are greatly reduced as the produce travels a short distance from the aquaponics system to the house for consumption.
 This helps reduce harmful gas emissions into the atmosphere.

 Aquaponics systems give you the ability to produce organic plants and vegetables for consumption.
 There are many benefits to an aquaponics system that should motivate anyone to explore the possibility of building one.

 There are many benefits of aquaponics systems.
 With it, you can grow your plants as well as have fish live in the same environment and provide fertilizers for the plants.
 It is a win-win situation for you the gardener.

 Aquaponics is steadily getting more popular and it is understandable with the benefits it provides.
 If you want more information on how to build an aquaponics system, then read this article.